amatus/ctf-website/flags/README.md

 The make-keys.rsa program is a python script which generates the rsa.keys keystore containing a private and public key for "Alice" and a public key for "Bob".
-The rsa-runner program is a setgid wrapper for rsa.py, since interpred scripts cannot be run setgid.
+The rsa-runner program is a setgid wrapper for rsa.py, since interpreted scripts cannot be run setgid.
 The rsa.py program reads the flag file and the keystore into memory and then starts a TCPServer to handle requests.
 When a request is received it is unpickled into a python object and the "request" property is examined.